hujack891/MRAG/data/doc_cleaned/Apramana_Bat_Spirit.md

   * **Frost Blade**
   * Equipped Effect: None

 The Apramana Bat Spirit allows you to take the form of the bat, launching yourself up into the air and beating your wings, creating an X-shaped slice of frosty air to damage your target with.
 This can potentially freeze the target solid if you've dealt enough frost damage beforehand.
 This is a powerful attack, but the Apramana Bat is the only Spirit without an equipped effect, which is a bit of a downside for this Spirit.

-Check out our other helpful Black Myth: Wukong guides!

-  * How-To Guides
-  * Key Items
-  * Walkthrough